Strongato/DataLink/README.md

 ## 🚀 Overview

-Welcome to **DataLink** - a powerful command-line tool for efficient client-server communication and database management.
-This project is designed to help you gain hands-on experience with networking, file I/O, and system-level programming.
+**DataLink** is a powerful command-line tool designed for efficient client-server communication and database management.
+This project helped me develop a stronger understanding of networking, file I/O, and system-level programming.

 ### 🏗 Architecture